-More than a million people connect to 4G and offer 10 times faster navigation than its predecessor 3G.
+More than a million people are connected to 4G and offer 10 times faster navigation than its predecessor 3G.

 What do you need to connect to 4G?